Edward Shenderovich

 Edward Shenderovich (born January 7, 1976) is an American entrepreneur, publisher, educator and award-winning poet.

 Business

 Shenderovich was born in Leningrad, USSR (now St. Petersburg, Russia).
 He came to the United States aged 14 in 1990, later becoming a naturalized American citizen.
 He attended Mira Mesa High School in San Diego and graduated from the University of California at Berkeley.

 In 2006, Shenderovich became a founding executive of online media company SUP and oversaw the company's strategic development, including the development of LiveJournal in Russia.

 In 2009, Shenderovich founded Kite Ventures, a venture investment company that led investments in Darberry (acquired by Groupon), Fyber (FRA:FBEN), Delivery Hero (FRA:DHER), Plated (acquired by Albertsons), Tradeshift, and others.

 In 2015 he co-founded and became executive chairman of Knotel, a flexible real estate service, now owned by Newmark Group.

-Shenderovich is currently the co-founder and CEO of Synonym, a New York-based company building infrastructure for the bioeconomy.
+Shenderovich is currently the co-founder and CEO of Roebling (formerly Synonym), a New York-based company building AI-assisted process engineering and techno-economic modeling infrastructure for the bioeconomy and broader process industries.
+Roebling is backed by Andreessen Horowitz.